 Level 4: Product Aware Prospects - The Final Mile

-Product-aware prospects know about your specific solution but aren’t yet convinced it’s the right fit for their situation.
-They need reassurance, proof, and often help with internal buy-in.
+Product-aware prospects know your solution but aren’t yet sure it’s the right fit.
+They need reassurance, specific proof, and often help building an internal case.

 Identifying Product Aware Prospects